napcs/capybara_selenium/README.md

 # Capybara/Selenium Test Harness

-This is a simple configuration of RSpec and Capybara for testing local static pages or internet pages with Selenium
+This is a simple way to automate testing local static pages or internet pages with Selenium and your web browser.

 It's very rough right now but it works and I'm sharing this so maybe you can benefit from it too.
 If you think I can clean up the code better, let me know and I'd be happy to take patches.